Stephen C. Meyer: Article in the Proceedings of the Biological Society of Washington

-On 4 August 2004, an article by Meyer appeared in the peer-reviewed scientific journal, Proceedings of the Biological Society of Washington.
-On September 7, the publisher of the journal, the Council of the Biological Society of Washington, released a statement retracting the article as not having met its scientific standards and saying that the article had been published at the discretion of the former editor Richard Sternberg "without review by any associate editor".
+On 4 August 2004, an article by Meyer appeared in the peer-reviewed scientific journal Proceedings of the Biological Society of Washington.
+On September 7, the publisher of the journal, the Council of the Biological Society of Washington, released a statement retracting the article as not having met its scientific standards and saying that the article had been published at the discretion of former editor Richard Sternberg "without review by any associate editor".
 Critics believed that Sternberg's personal and ideological connections to Meyer suggest at least the appearance of a conflict of interest in his approval of Meyer's article.

 The journal's reasons for disavowing the article were rebutted by Sternberg, who says the paper underwent the standard peer-review process and that he was encouraged to publish it by a member of the Council of the BSW.

 A critical review of the article is available on the Panda's Thumb website.
 In January 2005, the Discovery Institute posted its response to the critique on their website.

 The National Center for Science Education also called "the Meyer paper" pseudoscientific.